cpcm94/linhadotempo/README.md

 heroku config
 ```

-And get the name of your app off of the, then run this command to add the monorepo buildpack([what is this buildpack](#monorepo-buildpack)) to your heroku app:
+And get the name of your app, then run this command to add the monorepo buildpack ([what is this buildpack](#monorepo-buildpack)) to your heroku app:

 ```
 heroku buildpacks:add -a <your-app-name> https://github.com/lstoll/heroku-buildpack-monorepo -i 1